 It does not really matter if the term we use for a metric is a Key Performance Indicator or a Performance Measure or a measure or for that matter a metric.
 The important thing is to agree on one term, document the definition and use it consistently across your organisation.

-The following is a list of the terms in common usage today with a brief definition of each.
-It is not a definitive set and the definitions may not be exactly the same as the definitions you use.
-However, it does present a starting point and a resource that will get you on the road to creating your own glossary.
+The following glossary of strategic terms is in common usage today.
+Each term has a brief definition.
+This list is not definitive but it does present a starting point and a resource that will get you on the road to creating your own glossary.
 Let’s hope in the future we will all agree on a standard set of terms.

 Alert – Notifications by email or to a home page, updating users to changes to items that they have subscribed.
 Examples might include notifications about performance changes or commentary.